Water Stoves

 Solar Water Heaters

 Solar water heaters can be a very useful way to saving money on your power bill.
 A water heater alone can easily cost a family of two $20-$40 dollars per month.
 Now think if you have a larger family what that could cost you throughout the year.
+Solar water heaters are a great way to harness solar power to reduce your energy bills.
+By integrating solar water heaters with effective solar metering, you can track your energy consumption and savings more accurately.

 The system that you decide on depends upon your location.
 If you live in a warm climate where it never or very rarely has freezing temperatures then you can go wth one of the more simple systems where the sun directly heats the water.
 The basics of the system include the solar water panel, some pipe and an old water heater.
 This is my favorite system because you can utilize your old water heater as a backup in case it is cloudy and there is not sufficient sun to heat the water.
 The old water heater also acts as a storage tank for the hot water and keeps it hot and ready for whenever you need it.